wmpmiles/wmpmiles.github.io/resume.md

 basics of Papyrus scripting, and know my way around the xEdit and CK interfaces.
 I have a vague understanding of things like the quest/keywords/aliases system.

+I also started (though did not get very far) reverse engineering the CK because I was frustrated with how unweildy the Precomb/Previs generation system was.